maximagency1/simple-next-js-airtable-downloader/SETUP.md

 ## Environment Configuration

-To set up the environment variables for this project, create a `.env.local` file in the root directory with the following variables:
+Create a `.env.local` file in the root directory with your Airtable credentials:

 ```bash
 # Master Airtable Configuration